RittmanMead/md_to_conf/README.md

 If you use Google Apps to signin to Confluence, you can still have a username & password for your Confluence account.
 Just logout and follow the "Unable to access your account?" link from the signin page, which lets you set/retrieve a username and password.

+You also need to set the organisation name that is used in the subdomain.
+So if your Confluence page is https://acme.atlassian.net/wiki/, you'd set:

+	export CONFLUENCE_ORGNAME='acme'

 ## Use

 Then invoke the script passing the path of the document to import as the first argument